ansible-community/antsibull-nox/docs/config-file.md

 "community.crypto" = "git+https://github.com/ansible-collections/community.crypto.git,stable-2"
 ```

+## Package names

+For many sessions, the package names of tools that are used / installed can be configured.
+These options usually end with `_package`.

+A special syntax can be used to install a package in editable mode:
+if the package name is `-e package`, then `package` will be installed in editable mode
+unless editable mode is disallowed.

+!!! note
+    Whether editable mode is allowed can be configured with the `ALLOW_EDITABLE` environment variable.
+    Set it to `1` or `true` (ignoring case) to allow editable installs.
+    If not set, the default is `true` unless `nox` is run in a CI system, in which case the default is `false`.

+!!! note
+    CI is currently detected by checking for the `CI` environment variable.
+    If your CI system is not supported, you can simply set `CI=true` before running `nox` in CI.

 ## Basic linting sessions

 The basic linting session, `lint`, comes with three sessions it depends on: